gvwilson/tidynomicon/_en/beginnings.md

 limited as they are to three dimensions of space and one of time, our minds simply cannot grasp reality without shattering into a million gibbering pieces.
 In statistics,
-this is often reflected by gaps in data.
+this lack of omniscience is often reflected by gaps in data.
-R uses the special value `NA` (short for "not available") to represent these gaps, and tries to shield us from the full horror of the unknowable by returning `NA` when we ask for knowledge that does not exist.
+R uses the special value [`NA`](../glossary/#NA) (short for "not available") to represent these gaps, and tries to shield us from the full horror of the unknowable by returning `NA` when we ask for knowledge that does not exist.